 Protective gear

-The person which performs the spraying and anyone else in the proximity of it, must in all time, wear full protective gear that includes: full protective suit that covers the head & shoes, gloves and full-face respiratory mask which includes protection of face and eyes.
-Air filters should meet the manufacturer's requirements according to the safety data sheet.
-In any case don’t work with any material without rending its safety data sheet.
+The person spraying, and anyone else near it, must at all times wear full protective gear that includes: a full protective suit that covers the head and shoes, gloves, and a full-face respiratory mask which protects the face and eyes.
+Air filters should meet the manufacturer's requirements, according to the safety data sheet.
+In any case, don’t work with any material without reading its safety data sheet.